 How does it work?

-Groupspaces.com/sarcoma and Macmillan Cancer Support Community are not owned or monitored by Sarcoma UK.
-Any opinions expressed in this forum by any accounts other than Sarcoma UK account name are those of the individual poster and do not reflect the views of Sarcoma UK.
+Groupspaces.com/sarcoma, Macmillan Cancer Support Community and Club HQ are not owned or monitored by Sarcoma UK.
+Any opinions expressed in these forums by any accounts other than Sarcoma UK account name are those of the individual poster and do not reflect the views of Sarcoma UK.
 Please talk to your key worker or another healthcare professional if you have detailed questions about your treatment.